 Protein regenerates body tissues and helps the immune system to do its best in fighting off infections.
 Another important function of protein is to produce hormones.
 This macronutrient has the best reputation among athletes and bodybuilders.

 Carbohydrates are broken down into glucose which is the primary source of energy for the body.
 These are also essential to regulate your mental health.
 Your diet should contain at least 60% of carbohydrates.

-How much macronutrients should you consume?
+How many macronutrients should you consume?

-Ideally, you should consume 27% of fat, 53% of carbohydrates and 20% of proteins.
-However, this ratio can fluctuate depending on your gender, age, weight and goals.
+Ideally, you should consume 27% of fat, 53% of carbohydrates, and 20% of proteins.
+However, this ratio can fluctuate depending on your gender, age, weight, and goals.
 You can achieve almost all kinds of body goals by just adjusting your macronutrient intake and a proper exercise regime.
 There is no need to go for artificial options when you can transform yourself by natural means without incurring any ill effects.

 What are the best sources of each macronutrient?

 The best sources of each macronutrient are different.
 Here is where you will find an abundance of each: